NordicSemiconductor/IOS-nRF-Mesh-Library/Documentation/GETTING_STARTED.md

 ### Local Elements and Models

-By default, the local Node (that is the Provisioner's Node) will have one Element with 4 Models:
+By default, the local Node (that is the Provisioner's Node) will have one Element with 5 Models:
 * **Configuration Server**
 * **Configuration Client**
 * **Health Server**
 * **Health Client**
+* **Scene Client**

 If you want to send and receive any other messages beside Configuration Messages, you need to define a Model.
 For example, if you want to allow user to control switching ON and OFF lights in their homes using *Generic OnOff Set* messages, you need to have **Generic OnOff Client** model.

 To set local elements, call `manager.localElements = [...]`.
-The 4 Models mentioned above will be added automatically to the first Element.
+The 5 Models mentioned above will be added automatically to the first Element.
 Each local model must have a `ModelDelegate` that will handle incoming messages and provide mapping for opcodes of messages that such Model supports (receives).

 For example, the **Generic OnOff Client** mentioned above may send *Generic OnOff Get*, *Generic OnOff Set*, *Generic OnOff Set Unacknowledged* and will receive *Generic OnOff Status*.
 The last, status message must be added to `messageTypes` map of the Model's delegate, so that when a message with its opcode is received, the library knows which message type to instantiate.
 If you support any Server model, your `ModelDelegate` must also reply to all acknowledged messages it can receive.

 Without setting the local Model and specifying the message types, each message would be reported to the manager's delegate as `UnknownMessage`.

+**Important:** Received messages are delivered to the app in 2 ways: using the `MeshNetworkManager.delegate` and to the `ModelDelegate`.
+However, in order to receive the messages in the model, it needs to bound to the Application Key, and the message needs either target the Element's Unicast Address, a All Nodes (0xFFFF) address, or a Group Address to which that model is subscribed to.

 ```swift
 let nordicCompanyId: UInt16 = 0x0059